auth0/docs/articles/native-platforms/ios-objc/05-linking-accounts.md

 ---
-title: Linking User Profiles
+title: Linking Accounts
-description: This tutorial will show you how to link different User profiles.
-Enabling different ways of signing in, into a single profile
+description: This tutorial will show you how to link different user profiles, allowing different ways of signing in into a single profile.
 ---

 ::: panel-info System Requirements